krishkdev/geekybugger/README.md

 ## My current Work goals

 - 🔭 I’m currently working on a [Portfolio site][website]!
-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning spring boot
 - 👬 I’m looking to collaborate with other developers
 - 🥅 2023 Goals: Contribute more to Open Source projects